adtasdemir/nft-Marketplace/readme.md

 ## Testing the Application

 To ensure the functionality of the application, unit tests are written to verify the behavior of the controllers and the validation logic.
-I used **express-validator** as the testing framework and **Supertest** for HTTP assertions.
+I used **jest** as the testing framework and **Supertest** for HTTP assertions.
 The following tests are included:

 - **controllerTest.js**: Tests the API endpoints and verifies that the controllers are handling requests correctly.
 - **validationTest.js**: Tests the input validation logic to ensure that the data passed to the API is properly validated before being processed.